irohanrajput/worknow/README.md

-# Jobs21 - Full Stack Job Portal
+# workNow - Full Stack Job Portal

-Jobs21 is a comprehensive job portal application that enables companies to post jobs and manage their listings.
+workNow is a comprehensive job portal application that enables companies to post jobs and manage their listings.
 The platform provides a seamless experience for both employers and job seekers through a modern web interface backed by a robust API.

 ## 🔗 Quick Links
 - [API Documentation](./server#api-endpoints)